lyhue1991/eat_tensorflow2_in_30_days/Chapter1.md

-# 一、Modeling Procedure of TensorFlow
+# Chapter 1: Modeling Procedure of TensorFlow

 Although Tensorflow is designed in a smart way to be adaptive to various complex numerical computations, the most popular usage is implementation of machine learning models, especially for those of neural networks.